-correlation, n.s.d. and RMSE, for t2m and prcp, compared to AISI, across the different models.
+In general, nudging the soil moisture does not affect the upper-atmospheric flow.
+AISF runs have similar biases in terms of correlation, n.s.d., and RMSE for t2m and prcp compared to AISI across the different models.
 The same conclusion stands for the AISF and AFSI runs for prcp and mslp.
-The aforementioned observations are location specific as one component within a climate model might, erroneously, be tuned in such a way that it compensates for biases in other components of the climate model.
+The aforementioned observations are location-specific as one component within a climate model might, erroneously, be tuned in such a way that it compensates for biases in other components of the climate model.
 If so, nudging only that component would not reduce the overall bias.
-In this case, prescribing only the soil moisture part does not guarantee the reduction of the overall bias.
+In this case, prescribing only the soil moisture part does not guarantee a reduction in the overall bias.